colelawrence/decipad/apps/docs/docs/built-in-formulas/formulas-for-lists.md

 ## last

-Conversely, if you want to extract the last element of a list, you can use the `last` function:
+Conversely, if you want to extract the last element of a list, you can use the `last` formula:

 ```deci live
 last([1 apples, 2 apples, 3 apples])